2020 Google Chromecast Review

-This device receives mixed reviews amongst cord-cutters.
+This dongle receives mixed reviews amongst cord-cutters.
 One reason is there is no remote; you have to “cast” from a device.
 The second reason is that Chromecast does not support Amazon Prime Video.
-The device is primarily suited for casual cord-cutters who want to cast streaming video from their smartphone/tablet to their television.
+The dongle is primarily suited for casual cord-cutters who want to cast streaming video from their smartphone/tablet to their television.

 Google’s devices are probably some of the most basic and generally disappointing of all the different streaming players on the market.
 Since its release in 2013, very little has been done to upgrade features or functionality.
 The device is unlike Roku or Amazon Fire TV because it does not have an interface or even a remote, you must cast from a separate device.

 The Chromecast dongle plugs into your TV’s HDMI port and needs to be connected to a USB power supply.
 The wall charger is included but you may also plug into your TV’s USB port; however, this will slow down the device considerably.

 You must use a separate device and your TV to stream tv shows, movies, and games.
 Chromecast works with iPhone®, iPad®, Android phone and tablet, Mac® and Windows® laptop and Chromebook.

 The newest generation is capable of playing 1080p at 60 frames per second, which is an upgrade from the second generation which could only do this at 720p.

 Another upgrade is the wireless antenna.
 The Chromecast uses the 802.11 b/g/n/ac bands which gives users both 2.4 GHz and 5 GHz frequencies.

 The performance of the Chromecast is quickly becoming outdated.
 While the third generation improves the 1080p experience by upgrading from 30 frames per second to 60 frames per second it still lacks 4K or HDR support which can be found on similarly priced players such as the Roku Premiere.